gumplee007/LAMA/README.md

 LAMA is used to estimate the stellar parameters, including Teff, logg, [Fe/H], RV and vsini from LAMOST-MRS spectrum.

-LAMA.py: the main code of LAMA
+LAMA.py: the main code of LAMA.

 air2vac.py: a function to convert the wavelength from air to vaccum.